“Space and time emerged together and are inseparable.”

 Definition.

 A temporal path is a sequence of temporal edges $(e_i,t_i){i\in[\ell]}$ where $(e_i){i\in[\ell]}$ forms a path in the footprint $G$, and the time labels $(t_i)_{i\in[\ell]}$ are non-decreasing.
+A vertex $u$ (temporally) reaches vertex $v$ iff there exists a temporal path from $v$ to $u$.

 </aside>